c-o-pr/ddrescue-helper/README.md

 Another option is `dd(1)`.
 This old-school utility is available on every Unix variant and can write single blocks.
 Using it I found I could write a disk block with a read error and read it back (this is not just a matter of caching, although from a certain point of view it may not matter).
 This allowed me to regain access to an unmountable drive and recover needed contents without making a full drive copy.

-Entrée **GNU ddrescue**.
+Entrée GNU `ddrescue`.
 This is an indispensable tool for recovering data from failing drives.
 As it works, it creates a domain map of unreadable extents pared down to specific bad blocks.
 Compared to SMART, it's far simpler and more consistent to use, it's drive hardware agnostic, and you can control scope from recovery of a whole drive, a partition, or a file, then parse the domain map into a bad block list for use with `dd`.
 This gave rise to ZAP capability.

 When making a partition or full drive copy, it's very important that the source and destination filesystem metadata remains in a consistent state until the copy is complete.
 Not only must the devices be unmounted, but copying may be interrupted by a timeout, spontaneous drive disconnection, a system crash, or you way want to intentionally stop a copy.
 This necessitates a prohibition on auto-mount so that copying may be resumed.
 Before re-mounting a volume, it's wise to check it for consistency.
 This gave rise to UNMOUNT, MOUNT and FSCK.

 While working with a problem HFS+ drive, I came across the -B option for `fsck.hfs(8)`, which accepts a list of block addresses and reports which files the blocks belong to.
-It turns out that tools exist to do this for NTFS and ext2/3/4. `GNU ddrescue` can also generate a rate-log, which, similar to the domain map, can be converted into a block list and fed to filesystem tools to find files affected by drive regions with slow reads.
+It turns out that tools exist to do this for NTFS and ext2/3/4.
+GNU `ddescue` can also generate a rate-log, which, similar to the domain map, can be converted into a block list and fed to filesystem tools to find files affected by drive regions with slow reads.
 This gave rise to the REPORT capability.

-PLOT is merely a parsing of the GNU ddrescue rate-log into a bar-graph formatted for a dumb terminal using gnuplot.
+PLOT is merely a parsing of the GNU `ddescue` rate-log into a bar-graph formatted for a dumb terminal using gnuplot.

 I hacked all these ideas together to make `ddrescue_helper.sh`.